Long COVID and Your Gut: When Bloating Started After Infection

 Low-FODMAP as a trial, not a cure

-A few caveats worth stating plainly.
+A few caveats belong stated plainly.

 Low-FODMAP is an elimination and reintroduction protocol, not a forever diet.
 The elimination phase runs 2 to 6 weeks, then you systematically reintroduce FODMAP groups to find your personal triggers.
 Staying on strict elimination long term is not the goal and can make your microbiome worse over time.

 Before starting, know what low-FODMAP isn't for.
 It doesn't treat celiac disease or inflammatory bowel disease, which are separate conditions with their own workups.
-And any red-flag symptoms (blood in stool, unexplained weight loss, fever, waking at night with pain) should be evaluated by a doctor before you make diet changes.
+Any red-flag symptoms (blood in stool, unexplained weight loss, fever, waking at night with pain) should be evaluated by a doctor before you make diet changes.
 Conditions like SIBO and histamine intolerance can also look a lot like IBS, and a clinician can help sort the picture if simple approaches don't move the needle.
 See IBS, SIBO, or histamine intolerance for how those patterns differ.

 The Monash long-COVID fibre study